-- Location: Established in Los Angeles, California, with New York, the Netherlands, UK, and Italy.
+- Location: Elephant Action League is established in Los Angeles, California, with New York, the Netherlands, UK, and Italy.

 - Founded: By Andrea Crosta and 3 others in 2012.

-- Species: With a focus on wildlife crime and wildlife trafficking in Africa and Asia, EAL works with African elephants and Asian elephants, and rhinos, amongst other animals.
+- Species: With a focus to fight wildlife crime, wildlife trafficking, and ivory trafficking in Africa and Asia, EAL works with African elephants and Asian elephants, and rhinos, amongst other animals.
 The projects and the activities that they support impact many other species, such as lions, leopards, chimpanzees, and pangolins.

 Guided by their Mission, they support and/or launch specific concrete projects in Africa and Asia, such as anti-trafficking & anti-poaching activities.

-Also, training for rangers/law enforcement, investigations on wildlife trafficking, and human-elephant conflict (HEC) mitigation.
+Also, training for rangers/law enforcement, investigations with intelligence led approach on wildlife trafficking and human-elephant conflict (HEC) mitigation.
 All activities that are beneficial to both elephant/wildlife and people.